 Consumer products often are manufactured in quantities numbering in the millions.
 From their factory production to their disposal, products can have enormous downsides for the air we breathe, the water we drink, the soils we cultivate.
 As a result, InnovationSpace is committed to exploring new methodologies for sustainable product innovation.

 One of the most promising is the emerging discipline of biomimicry.
-Biomimicry explores the materials, processes and functions of nature for clues to solving design and engineering problems.
-This new area of study can help designers and engineers to create innovative solutions that will minimize the environmental impact of new products.
+Biomimicry explores the forms, processes and systems of nature for clues to solving human challenges.
+This new area of study can help people create innovative solutions that will minimize the environmental impact of new products.

 Life's Principles are used to generate solutions to design, business and engineering problems and to evaluate their sustainability.

 With grants from the National Collegiate Inventors and Innovators Alliance and ASU's Pathways to Entrepreneurship program, InnovationSpace launched a major biomimicry initiative in fall 2008.

 The goal of InnovationSpace is to develop a deployable methodology for using biomimicry in academic and business settings; establish ASU as a major center for the exploration of biomimicry in disciplines as diverse as business, product design, architecture, the fine arts and engineering; and help stimulate the development of biomimicry-based technologies and business ventures at ASU.

 “The interest in biomimicry is exploding,” says InnovationSpace director Prasad Boradkar.
 “We are excited to be at the forefront of advancing the suite of applications for this new tool in the classroom and in the studio.”

 For more information about biomimicry in InnovationSpace, check out the articles and video programs listed below.